preames/public-notes/llvm-riscv-status.rst

 * Some cases with predicate-dont-vectorize are vectorizing without predication.
 Bug.
 * Any use outside of loop appears to kills predication.
 Oddly, on examples I've tried, simply removing the bailout seems to generate correct code?
 * Stores appear to be tripping scalarization cost not masking cost which inhibits profitability.
+* Uniform Store.
+Basic issue is we need to implement last active lane extraction.
+Note active bits are a prefix and thus popcnt can be used to find index.
+No current plans to support general predication.

 Constant Materialization Gaps
 =============================